ai-gentic/apprentice/README.md

 Apprentice is an assistant that helps to manage cloud resources using natural language.
-It translates natural language descritpion using LLM into cloud CLI tool command and executes it.
+It translates natural language descritpion into a cloud CLI tool command and executes it.

 ### API providers